Unpaid Commissions Litigation

 You May Have Causes Of Action Against Your Employer For Failing To Pay You Commissions

-Under New York law, a commissioned salesperson may pursue, among other claims, causes of action for breach of contract, quantum meruit, and violation of Article 6 of the New York Labor Law against his or her employer for failing to compensate the employee for commissions earned by him or her.
+Under Manhattan law, a commissioned salesperson may pursue, among other claims, causes of action for breach of contract, quantum meruit, and violation of Article 6 of the Manhattan Labor Law against his or her employer for failing to compensate the employee for commissions earned by him or her.
 On a cause of action for unpaid commissions, a salesperson may be entitled, based on the facts and circumstances, to recover compensatory damages, liquidated damages equal to 100% of the unpaid commissions found to be due, attorneys’ fees and costs, and prejudgment interest.
-Contact the Law Offices of David S. Rich, LLC to consult with a skilled employment and securities litigation and arbitration attorney about your commissions dispute.
+Contact the Law Offices of David S. Rich, LLC, to consult with skilled employment and securities litigation and arbitration attorney about your commission dispute.

 Return to Practice Areas page.